Muxelchen/Roomies/docs/PRIVACY.md

 ## Introduction

-HouseHero ("we," "our," or "us") is committed to protecting your privacy.
+Roomies ("we," "our," or "us") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our iOS household management application.

 ## Information We Collect